richardstartin/richardstartin.github.io/_posts/2020-01-26-roaringbitmap-performance-tricks.md

 Over time contributing to this library, I have created, encountered, and fixed a large number of unsigned bugs relating to accidental sign extension in conversion of `short` to `int`.
 Property based testing is amazing at finding issues like this, but Java actually has an unsigned 16 bit integer type, it's called `char`!

-I [replaced](https://github.com/RoaringBitmap/RoaringBitmap/pull/364) all of the usages of `short` to `char` on a flight from Cyprus to the UK.
+I [replaced](https://github.com/RoaringBitmap/RoaringBitmap/pull/364) all of the usages of `short` with `char` on a flight from Cyprus to the UK.
 This was a relatively difficult change to make with IDE based refactoring tools, and it actually took the entire flight to get all the tests passing.
 This change eliminates this kind of bug forever, along with a lot of masking with `0xFFFF`.